andrew-mendes/Chillin_Quest/README.md

 At the main screen the user has the option to register a new account or log in if they already have one.

 🔼 [return to top](#table-of-contents)

+#### Soundtrack Player

+At the top left of all screens the user will find a button to play the Chillin' Quest main theme, _Feet on the Road_, which will play _on loop*_ despite of the screen until clicked again to cancel.
+Buttons to increase and decrease volume are there as well.

+And no, it will **not** play automatically!
+Don't worry.

+_*Due to some current browsers' limitations concerning media autoplay, upon returning to previous pages or receiving an error message of any type the soundtrack may stop playing, returning automatically if the user refreshes or clicks on any internal links.
+This is something I plan to study and solve in future versions, maybe built on React.
+I will have to research further._

 #### Home